KhangLoveCat/AnswerIoeQuestionsWithLLM/README.md

 # TODO:
-    +Improve the gui to select the zone
+    + Make a gui to select the regions of question and answers
-    +Improve the latency of the ai
+# Feature:
+    + Only support ABCD questions